nihalpasham/rustBoot-book/src/arch/images.md

     - Length: 32 bytes
     - This tag contains the SHA256 digest of the public key of the corresponding private-key used by the signing tool.
 The bootloader may use this field to locate the correct public key in case multiple keys are available.

-### rustBoot Defaults:
+> **rustBoot Defaults:**

-- A valid rustBoot image is always signed by default.
+> - By default, a valid rustBoot image is always signed.
-- It relies on the 256-byte header for firmware validation.
+> - It relies on the 256-byte header for firmware validation.
-- It will fail to boot an image
+> - It will fail to boot an image
-    - if it does not possess a valid rustBoot header or
+    - if it does not possess a [`valid rustBoot header`](images.md#rustboot-images) or
-    - if it isn't signed or if it cannot be verified using the included the authentication-type.
+    - if it isn't signed or if it cannot be verified using the included the [`authentication-type`](images.md#tags).